raymondjavaxx/markly-swift/README.md

 ### Unordered lists

-Just like Markdown, consecutive lines that start with dashes or asterisks followed by a space, will render as an unordered list.
-However, nested list aren't supported in Markly.
+Just like Markdown, consecutive lines that start with dashes or asterisks followed by a space will render as an unordered list.
+However, nested lists aren't supported in Markly.

 ```markdown
 - Item one